Southeast Missouri Bootheel Duck Hunting

 Kent S. Freeman, owner of Cotton Hill Farms and Paul T. Combs, owner of Sunrise Land Company have teamed up with Neal Bradley to provide outstanding waterfowl hunting opportunities on several thousand acres of rice fields.

 Check out the Rent A Pit page to see the pits that are available for the duck season.
 We only rent/lease pits for the whole season.
-We do not guide, we do not allow guiding, but we do offer hunting by the day at the Grain Bins Pit.
+We do not guide, we do not allow guiding.
 These are established pits, in rice fields, and are in excellent locations in one of the hottest duck hunting areas in the Mississippi Flyway.
 If you want one, just holler, and we'll get you into a pit.

 South Dunklin County is a major rice production area.
 We grow rice and soybeans, and ducks love both!
 Our normal crop rotation is about four years of rice and a year of beans and back to rice.
 We are located southeast of Kennett, MO and northwest of Blytheville, AR.
 Our hunting sites are just north of the Arkansas State Line, mostly close to County Highway TT, and within sight of a major refuge.